-''' function on WmeGenerator User Controller (generator wjsLog ("onWmeGeneratorUserController, genera '''
+'''

+function onWmeGeneratorUserController(generatorIndex, c

+wjsLog("onWmeGeneratorUserController, generatorIndex=

+}

+'''

 onMIDIInCC()

 MIDI In CC

 The onMIDIInCC Event Handler Script Function is called whenever a MIDI CC event is received by the MIDI Input device.

 - channel the MIDI Channel, from 0 to 15 (MIDI channel is actually displayed in the WME Network screen as 1 to 16) - cc the CC event identifier, from 0 to 127. - value the value of the CC event, from 0 to 127.